iamisha/Java-3rdS/networkprog-assignment/readme.md

 # Question no 3: Differentiate between URL and URLConnection class in java

 - **URL** is the class that is used to represent a url where the **URLConnection** is the class that is used to represent the communication between  a url and an application.

+- **URL** class provides the methods for accessing the various components of the url where **URLConnection** class provides  the links to the sources like web page, and retrieve information about the resource such as content type, content length and last modified date.

+- **URL** class is used to represent the address of the resource whereas **URLConnection** class is used to establish a connection to the resource and retrieve information about it.

+- The **URL** class is immutable, which means that once it's created, its fields can not be modified.
+While the **URLConnection** class is mutable, which means that the request properties can be modified before the connection is opened.

+- **URL** class example:-

+        eg/URLMethod.java

+whereas **URLConnection** class example:-

+        eg/URLConnectionExam.java

 # Question no 4: Write a program to print the content of any given URL.
 Also save the content in an index.html file.